ncatanchin/laravel-csv-seeder/readme.md

 ### Insert Callbacks

-In some cases you'll need to manipulate the CSV data before it's inserted into the database.
+In some cases, you'll need to manipulate the CSV data directly before it's inserted to the database.
 Using an `$insert_callback`, it couldn't be easier!
-When a `$chunk` of rows is read from the CSV, they're passed to the `$insert_callback`.
-All you need to do is define your own callback.
+Everytime a `$chunk` of rows is read from the CSV, it's passed to the default `$insert_callback`.
+All you need to do is define your own callback to override it.

 Here we'll iterate over individual rows in the chunk and insert them using `Model::create()`: